NIR456/Net-Question/README.md

 ## Web API and Web API 2.0 Difference
   - Web API: Relied heavily on conventional routing, often leading to less readable and maintainable routes.
   - Web API 2.0: Introduced attribute routing, allowing you to define routes directly on controller actions, making URLs more expressive and easier to manage.
+# Implementing SignalR in ASP.NET Core

+1. **Install SignalR Package:**
+   Add the `Microsoft.AspNetCore.SignalR` package to your project.
+2. **Configure SignalR:**
+   In `Startup.cs`, add SignalR services and map a hub route.
+3. **Create a Hub:**
+   Define a hub class that handles real-time communication methods.
+4. **Set Up Client:**
+   Use JavaScript to connect to the hub and handle messages.
+5. **Test Communication:**
+   Send messages from the server and ensure they appear on clients.
+---
+# Implementing JWT in ASP.NET Core
+1. **Install JWT Package:**
+   Add `Microsoft.AspNetCore.Authentication.JwtBearer` to your project.
+2. **Configure JWT:**
+   In `Startup.cs`, set up JWT authentication with your secret key.
+3. **Create Token Service:**
+   Write a service to generate JWTs with user claims and expiration.
+4. **Add Authentication Endpoint:**
+   Implement an endpoint to validate users and return JWTs.
+5. **Secure Endpoints:**
+   Use the `[Authorize]` attribute to protect routes requiring authentication.
 ## Diff between Abstract class and interface
 ## Inheritance
 ## Polymorphism